The New Solo Album from Long John Makkay

 The New Album from Long John Makkay

-Long John Makkay’s musical journey has taken him to some of the biggest UK festival stages and venues across the country, as well as past tours in Europe and the US.
+Long John Makkay’s musical journey has taken him to some of the biggest UK festival stages and venues across the country, as well as tours in Europe and the US.
 Across six albums in various incarnations, his work has consistently received strong reviews in the music press.
 Here he talks about his long-awaited, 16-song, self-titled solo album — and why it has taken years to find this new acoustic, roots-driven sound.

 Sylvia Gilmour: So what’s in store, LJ?